 Whether you choose to purchase a specialized winter bike, convert a previous bike to your winter bike, or simply use your regular bike for year-round conditions, you should note that you must exercise extra precautions when cycling in the winter.
 Winter roads abound with potholes, and conditions are often slick even when the temperatures exceed the freezing point.
 Road chemicals and sand can gunk up your components causing your bike to become less responsive, as well.
 And drivers continue to overlook cyclists and drive distracted.

-If you are struck or even pushed off the road by a driver, contact Kass & Moses for assistance.
+Remember, no matter the season, if you are struck or even pushed off the road by a driver, contact Kass & Moses for assistance.
 We’ll work diligently to help you get fair and just compensation in your case.
 We’re available every step of the way and persevere where others give up.
 Call on Kass & Moses today for a free initial consultation.